Kefir is a fermented drink made from cow’s milk or goat’s milk. It has many health benefits, making it quite popular.

 Look out for these signs of spoilage if you’re concerned about the freshness of your kefir.

 Firstly, a look at the appearance of your kefir will give you some sure signs.
-If you find any mold, fuzzy growth, or a color change, you should discard it as soon as possible.
-Also if you notice a heavy separation like a layer of liquid on top, it’s time to let go of your kefir.
+If you find any mold, fuzzy growth, or color change, you should discard it as soon as possible.
+Also, if you notice a heavy separation, like a layer of liquid on top, it’s time to let go of your kefir.

 Secondly, take a whiff of your kefir.
 If it has an off or very sour smell, get rid of it.

-Next is the texture.
-If you see that your kefir is chunky and it becomes more difficult to pour.
+Next is the texture, if you see that your kefir is chunky and it becomes more difficult to pour, bin it.